suixinsuo/olympus-protocol/docs/B2C/OlympusBasicFund.md

 # Basic Fund

 ### Introduction

-An investment fund is a supply of capital belonging to numerous investors used to collectively purchase securities while each investor retains ownership and control of his own shares.
-The Olympus Basic Fund contains basic interfaces that a fund needs.
-The document serves as guideline to add tokenized cryptocurrency financial products to broaden your application’s product offerings.
+A cryptocurrency fund is a vehicle that allows an investment manager to pool together ETH from investors for the purpose of investing while having the investors retain control of their ETH.
+The Olympus Basic Fund contains the basic interfaces that a fund needs.
+This document walks you through the functions of the basic fund (created by the Olympus team) which should be used by investors.

 ### Basic info
 > The code below shows how to get fund's basic information, including fund's name, symbol, description, category and decimals.